 The first step to designing a hybrid workshop is choosing the right space.
 Trying to find a space that can accommodate both online and in-person participants can be difficult, but is important for ensuring both groups feel fully included in the workshop.
 The ideal room for a hybrid workshop will have the following equipment:

+Microphone(s).
+While you should have at least one microphone for the presenter to use, you may also want to consider getting more microphones if you plan on having lots of participant participation or a Q&A session.
+Make sure to schedule time to test microphones before the event and make sure the audio is clear for virtual attendees.
 While a room might not have all of this equipment available, you may also be able to supplement some of these room needs by borrowing loanable equipment.
-UIUC's Scholarly Commons provides loanable equipment to the UIUC community, and additionally offers consultations for media best-practices and technology.
+UIUC's Media Commons provides loanable equipment to the UIUC community, and additionally offers consultations for media best-practices and technology.
 If you are unable to find a space that meets your workshop's needs, consider reaching out to them for additional support.

 After finding a space for the workshop, you can begin setting up the virtual meeting for the event.
 When setting up the meeting, there are several settings you should consider ahead of time to make sure the day-of event runs smoothly.
 These include: